eyeseast/chrisamico.com/posts/2023-01-14-python-setup.md

 ## Installing the right Python

 Python 3 is now the right version of Python to use.
 We may have projects running different minor versions – such as 3.7 or 3.9 – but we should always default to the latest available version.
 As of this writing, that's 3.11.1.
-The must up-to-date Python documentation will always be here: https://docs.python.org/3/.
+The most up-to-date Python documentation will always be here: https://docs.python.org/3/.

 In the past, you might have seen recommendations to install Python with homebrew.
 This is now strongly discouraged.
 Let me say that louder: **DO NOT INSTALL PYTHON WITH HOMEBREW**.
 Homebrew can be very aggressive and expansive with upgrades, and upgrading one package often results in lots of seemingly unrelated upgrades, which will frequently break dependencies for other packages.